LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

 ```

-`@BindingAdapter("progressColor")`
- this annotation will process `progressColor` when found in a progress bar xml and execute the code
+`@BindingAdapter("progressColor")`: this annotation will process `progressColor` (you can change it) when found in a progress bar xml and execute the code

 `mutate()` will avoid editing the color of every instance of the drawable, it's needed because in this case we're using the same one three times